 Outside of the kitchen, Alejandra has dedicated her time to raising awareness about the need for media literacy education in the United States, working closely with The LAMP (Learning About Multimedia Project), a New York-based nonprofit that works within communities to help students, parents, and educators develop a healthy relationship with all media.
 Her interest in particular is on the connection between media literacy and the way we eat, encouraging a developed awareness and understanding of what we’re allowing into our bodies.
 She also teaches social media and blogging workshops for other fellow entrepreneurs who want to learn how to use the web to build their personal brands.

 Alejandra and her husband Eugene Smolenskiy, a software engineer, were married in January 2011.
 Alejandra personally designed every aspect of the multi-course menu for 120 people and--despite the protestations of nearly everyone who heard her plan--baked and decorated the three-tiered wedding cake all by herself, assembling it and adding the final touches on site the morning of the ceremony.
 In his speech that evening, her father acknowledged that culinary school in Italy had indeed proved to be a worthwhile investment.

-Alejandra and Eugene live in the aptly named neighborhood of Sugar Hill in New York City.
+Alejandra, Eugene, and their dog, Hudson, live in the aptly named neighborhood of Sugar Hill in New York City.
 When not cooking or entertaining, Alejandra likes to spend her time reading, crafting, and pining for the return of AMC's "Mad Men."

 Alejandra is a natural on camera and in front of audiences of any size.
-She is available for television appearances, print inquiries, brand partnerships, press trips, and culinary and party consultations.
+She is available for television appearances, event hosting, print inquiries, brand partnerships, press trips, and culinary and party consultations.